Hidden parks & gardens in Singapore

 Image credit: JTC

 Westies near Pulau NTU can head down to Jurong Eco-Garden for some respite.
-Picture an area around the size of 7 football fields blanketed with lush greenery and a huge pond, and that’s basically the park in a nutshell.
+Picture an area around the size of 7 football fields blanketed with lush greenery and a huge swamp, and that’s basically the park in a nutshell.

 Image credit: @9jljelly